 No one should be subjected to any type of hate crime and we want everyone to feel free to go out and enjoy all the wonderful things Nottingham has to offer.

-Nottinghamshire Police, Nottingham City Council and Nottingham Business Improvement District (BID) are working together to tackle hate crime in our city and make Nottingham welcome to everyone.
+Nottinghamshire Police, Nottingham City Council and Nottingham BID are working together to tackle hate crime in our city and make Nottingham welcome to everyone.
 The Not in Nottingham Scheme is a Home Office-funded initiative, aimed at reducing incidents of hate crime, particularly during the evening and late at night – whether they occur in a pub, club, restaurant or on public transport.

 Our No Place for Hate campaign includes a charter supported by hundreds of Nottingham businesses and voluntary organisations, all promoting the campaign to reinforcing the message that hate crime will not be tolerated here and that there are serious consequences to offensive behaviour.